marcopennekamp/lore/specification/multi-functions.md

 action move(train: Train, target: Target)
 ```

 This is a fairly standard example of single dispatch.
 Note that all actions so far are declared abstract.
-We can **create a struct** that implements the `Car` trait:
+We can **create a struct** that extends the `Car` trait:

 ```
-struct SmartCar implements Car action move(car: SmartCar, target: Target) {
+struct SmartCar extends Car
+action move(car: SmartCar, target: Target) {
   // ...
 }